-Steve Conlan is Professor of Molecular and Cell Biology, head of Reproductive Biology and Gynaecological Oncology research, Director of Strategic Partnerships for the College, and Director of the Centre for NanoHealth.
+Steve Conlan is Professor of Molecular and Cell Biology at Swansea University Medical School.
+He is head of the Reproductive Biology and Gynaecological Oncology research group, and Director of Strategic Partnerships for the Medical School.

 Prof Conlan is a Fellow of the Royal Society of Biology (FRSB), and a Trustee of the British Society of Nanomedicine.
 He is a Senior Affiliate Member of The Methodist Hospital Research Institute, Houston Texas, and Distinguished Professor at Xi'an Jiaotong University, Suzhou Academy, China.

 Steve has achieved success in developing infrastructure bids, strategic national and international collaborations, and industrial partnerships.

 He was a founding Director of the £22 Million Centre for NanoHealth [CNH] at Swansea University, an interdisciplinary R&D facility bringing together clinicians, biologists, physicists, chemists, engineers and businesses together under one roof to deliver advances in nanomedicine.

 Steve is now Strategic Director of the Celtic Advanced Life Science Innovation Network (CALIN), a €12Million Ireland-Wales INTERREG operation established to build a innovation bridge between Wales and Ireland in life sciences.
 CALIN partners include Swansea (lead), Bangor, Cardiff, University College Dublin, National University Galway, University College Cork.